FinalBuild-Studio/youtube-dl/README.md

 A downloader for PHP to download best quality youtube video.

 ##Installation
-1. Please unzip 7z file to ffmpeg folder first.
+1. Please unzip 7z file to ffmpeg folder first or you can use 'brower' to install to dependency like ffmpeg or php-cli(for Mac users, for unix users, use apt-get instead).
-2. Add new folder then download correspond [ffmpeg](https://www.ffmpeg.org/) if you use other platform(not windows, e.g. MacOSX). ffmpeg must be under folder ffmpeg/{YOUR_OS}/bin/
+2. Add new folder then download correspond [ffmpeg](https://www.ffmpeg.org/) if you use Windows.
 3. Download [wfio](https://github.com/kenjiuno/php-wfio) system to support unicode if you use windows.
+4. Add permissions to 777 to the whole folder if you do not use Windows.

 ##Usage
 for basic

 	php youtube-dl.php -i {YOUTUBE_ID} -p {SAVE_LOCATION}

 for more information

 	php youtube-dl.php -h